 For L3 based measurement, the UE measures multiple beams (at least one) of a cell and the measurements results (power values) are averaged to derive the cell quality.
 In doing so, the UE is configured to consider a subset of the detected beams.
 Filtering takes place at two different levels: at the physical layer to derive beam quality and then at RRC level to derive cell quality from multiple beams.
 Cell quality from beam measurements is derived in the same way for the serving cell(s) and for the non-serving cell(s).
 Measurement reports may contain the measurement results of the X best beams if the UE is configured to do so by the gNB.

 For L1 based measurement used in LTM event-triggered measurement, the UE measures the beams configured for LTM.
 Filtering takes place at the physical layer to derive the beam quality.
-The measurement reports contain the measurement results of the X (at least one) beams and reporting is with MAC CE.
+The measurement reports are sent using MAC CE and contain the measurement results of the X (at least one) beams.

 The corresponding high-level measurement model is described below: